April 21, 2021 NHTSA CAMPAIGN NUMBER: 21V274000

 Remedy

-Volkswagen will notify owners, and dealers will replace the wheel electronics and tire valves, free of charge.
+will notify owners, and dealers will replace the wheel electronics and tire valves, free of charge.
 Owner notification letters were mailed on May 25, 2021.
 Owners may contact Volkswagen

 customer service at 1-800-893-5298.
 Volkswagen